aniqfakhrul/archives/README.md

 # Arsenals

 This is my personal safe for arsenals.
 Feel free to refer and use at anytime.
-You can also refer to this [arsenals](arsenals) for any extra commands
+You can also refer to this [arsenals](arsenals) for any extra commands (`Ctrl+f` will definitely help)

 **_Disclaimer: Do not use this command for illegal use.
-All illegal actions are your own responsibilities.
-Use this at your own risk_**
+Any action you take upon the information on this repo is strictly at your own risk _**

 ## File Transfer Cheatsheet